Makerfabs/MaUWB_DW3000-with-STM32-AT-Command/readme.md

 Wiki Link : []()

-The latest UWB module that solves multiple anchors& tags mutual conflicts, support max 8 Anchors + 64 tags in application, to create a multi-anchor multi-tag positioning system.
+The latest UWB module that solves multiple anchors& tags mutual conflicts, support max 8 Anchors + 64 tags in application, to create a multi-anchor multi-tag positioning system, and add the ability to set the Anchor antenna delay

 ## Feature